 Understanding Scoliosis: What to Expect During a Scoliosis Exam

 Back-to-school season is here, and with that may come time for routine health screenings.
 If you have a child in elementary or middle school, chances are the school nurse will soon screen them for scoliosis.
 While the word scoliosis might sound intimidating, early screening is a simple and important step in protecting your child’s long-term spine health.
-In this guide and video, Dr. Jon Lentz, pediatric orthopedic surgeon at Seaview Orthopaedics, breaks down everything parents need to know—from what scoliosis is, to what your child can expect during a school screening and beyond.
+In this guide and video, Dr. Jon Lentz,a pediatric orthopedic surgeon at Seaview Orthopaedics, breaks down everything parents need to know about scoliosis—from what it is, to what your child can expect during a school screening and beyond.

 What is Scoliosis?